 The willingness of the purchaser of a going concern to pay a price greater than the sum of the values of the tangible assets indicated that they are payingfor intangible assets as well.
 If the business does not include such specific identifiable intangible assts as patents of franchises, the extra amount paid is presumably for goodwill.

 Superior earnings in the past years are of significance to prospective purchaser of a going business only to the extent that they believe such earning may continue after they acquire the business.
-The premium which they pay represents the cost of goodwill and may properly be recorded in the accounting records of the
+The premium which they pay represents the cost of goodwill and may properly be recorded in the accounting records of thenew owners in a goodwill account.

 Goodwill is to be recorded in the accounts only when paid for.
 This situation usually occurs only when a going business is purchased entirely.
 When ownership of a business changes hands, any amount paid for goodwill rests on the assumption that earnings in excess of normal will continue under the new ownership.